Hiking In Bako National Park

 How to Get To Bako National Park

 Bako is only a short bus ride from Kuching which makes it very easy to get to.
-Knowing this I was actually very surprised at how little hikers there were, which I'm not complaining about!
-Its only an hour on the local bus to get from Kuching to Bako NP and very simpel to do, as its bus no 1 and Bako is the last stop so you can't really go wrong.
+Knowing this I was actually very surprised at how little hikers there were, which I’m not complaining about!
+Its only an hour on the local bus to get from Kuching to Bako NP and very simple to do, as its bus no 1 and Bako is the last stop so you can’t really go wrong.

-If you are standing on Jalan Abell which is the main road through the centre of Kuching town, have the river to your back and the bus out to Bako will be heading from your right to your left.
 Its a decent drive out so you will get to see a fair slice of the Kuching and surrounding area.
 Its not long before you are in the country and about an hour before you get to Bako National Park.

 Once you get off the bus you head inside the visitors center, pay your park entrance fee and the boat fee, and then don your life vest and into the boat for the 25 min trip to the park.
 Be prepared to get your feet wet!
-The boats seem to go once they are semi full so you might have a wait.
-If you intend to visit the loo or wander off be sure to tell your boat guide so they wait for you.

 About Bako National Park

-Bako is Sarawaks oldest national park, and has been protected from 1957.
+Bako is Sarawak’s oldest national park, and has been protected from 1957.
 While it is one of the smallest national parks in Sarawak, it does have a wide range of vegetation and animal life and has established itself as a great nature park.

 I was surprised at the lack of people in the park.
-Being in such close proximity to Kuching, I exoected it to be very busy but it wasn't at all.
+Being in such close proximity to Kuching, I expected it to be very busy but it wasn’t at all.
 The only challenge we came across was that once we had completed our first hike (the longest one in the park) we had our lunch and went to book the boat home, but we had left it too late and had to get a mid afternoon boat.
-That didn't leave us enough time to do any more hiking sadly and I felt like it was a rookie error.
-We should have gotten off the boat, and booked the last boat back immediately to avoid having to cut our day short.
-Cest La Vie – it's all good!

 We arrived to Bako on low tide and had to walk over 500 metres of mud flat to get to the main entrance.
 Despite the coming and going, some of the paths around the park are literally jungle tracks and there is a lot of water about.
 This is Borneo remember – so again – wear shoes you don't mind getting wet.